 Students must also complete elective rotations in recognized fields of medicine.
 Examples of rotations include: anesthesiology, cardiology, family medicine, dermatology, gastroenterology, hematology/oncology, infectious disease, nephrology, neurology, neurosurgery, nuclear medicine/endocrinology/metabolism, obstetrics/gynecology, ophthalmology, orthopedic surgery, otorhinolaryngology, pathology, rheumatology/immunology, cardiovascular/thoracic surgery, radiology, urology and/or research.

-Students may pursue elective clinical rotations at other osteopathic, allopathic, or military institutions.
+Students may pursue elective clinical rotations at preapproved institutions where a license or agreement to send CCOM students has been established.
 Elective rotations may also be taken in any of the required core rotation disciplines.
 Other elective choices are subject to review and approval by the Associate Dean of Clinical Education.
 Elective options are also subject to the limitations as noted in the clinical clerkship policies.
-Some elective rotations in the same specialty categories may be limited to 12 weeks.
+Some elective rotations in the same specialty categories may be limited to 16 weeks.

 Third and fourth year students have a one- to two-week holiday break at the end of each calendar year.
 In addition, students have a one-to two-week break at the end of third year prior to beginning fourth year rotations.
 Fourth year students have a one-week break for senior week/graduation preparation culminating in graduation.
 Students are allowed two vacation months total (one in the third year and one in the fourth year, or two in the fourth year).
 Students may not take more than one vacation month per quarter without permission from the Dean.